Telsey Advisory Group Reiterates Nordstrom (JWN) Market Perform Recommendation

 El Puerto de Liverpool, S.A.B. de C.V. holds 15,755K shares representing 9.76% ownership of the company.
 No change in the last quarter.

-IJH - iShares Core S&P Mid-Cap ETF holds 3,457K shares representing 2.14% ownership of the company.
-In it's prior filing, the firm reported owning 3,440K shares, representing an increase of 0.49%.
-The firm decreased its portfolio allocation in JWN by 3.04% over the last quarter.
+IJH - iShares Core S&P Mid-Cap ETF holds 3,428K shares representing 2.12% ownership of the company.
+In it's prior filing, the firm reported owning 3,457K shares, representing a decrease of 0.85%.
+The firm increased its portfolio allocation in JWN by 19.50% over the last quarter.

-Cooper Creek Partners Management holds 3,152K shares representing 1.95% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 100.00%.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 2,970K shares representing 1.84% ownership of the company.
 In it's prior filing, the firm reported owning 2,914K shares, representing an increase of 1.88%.
 The firm decreased its portfolio allocation in JWN by 5.14% over the last quarter.